x64dbg/x64dbgbinja/README.md

 Import comments/labels from an uncompressed x64dbg JSON database in Binary Ninja.

+Symbols for imported functions and or library functions can be overwritten via the "Overwrite X" entries in Settings.

 ### Export x64dbg database

 Export comments/labels to a JSON database that can be loaded by x64dbg.